NeCTAR-RC/nectar-training/package09/sections/snapshot.markdown

 Instance Snapshots *do not* include the state of the secondary ephemeral disk, or of any volumes, *even if* they are currently mounted, e.g. on */data* or */mnt*.
 {% endBgBox %}

 On the same *Images* Tab, you may also **delete your Snapshot** at a later time.
-This is something you may want to do --- keep in mind that your Snapshot is using up significant space of your disk quota.
 To delete a Snapshot, click on the right-hand side drop-down box of your Snapshot and select *Delete Image*.

 {% BgBox important %}